stardustman/song-parser-spi-demo/README.md

 for more detail, you can dive into the code and thanks for watching.

-if it helps you understand the Java SPI, please give me a start, thank you.
+if it helps you understand the Java SPI, please give me a star, thank you.